Azad Maidan (public square): Martyrs' Memorial

-which translated as Fortunate are the eyes, which saw the sacrifices of its brave sons, brave Ram Manohar Lohia for its lands.
+which translated as "Fortunate are the eyes, which saw the sacrifices of its brave sons, brave Ram Manohar Lohia for its lands".
 On the either side of this monument are two rectangular pillars which display the name of 67 freedom fighters of the Goa liberation movement.

 Every year on national days, dignitaries pay homage by laying a wreath at the memorial and observing silence.

 The Maidan today

-In the modern times, the Maidan has become a melting pot for the Goans, where different opinions were voiced and issues discussed openly.
+In the modern times, Azad Maidan has become a melting pot for Goans, where different opinions were voiced and issues discussed openly.

 The grounds are used for holding meetings and protests.